TurboWarp/docs/docs/development/extensions/hello-world.md

 This contructs your class into an object and introduces the special API that allows extensions to function: `Scratch`.
 There's a lot on `Scratch`, but one of the most important functions is `Scratch.extensions.register`.

 Make sure to always call register() exactly once.
 If you don't call it, your extension will never get added and we will keep waiting for it to load.
-If you call it multiple times, the behavior is undefined, so don't.
+If you call it multiple times, the behavior is undefined, so don't rely on it.

 ## getInfo()